UC-JepsonHerbaria/Jepson-eFlora/Modules/README.md

 ### CCH.pm

-- This is the replacement module created for use with 2012 and newer versions of the CCH.
+- This is the original module created for use with the first versions of the CCH database.
+- This is now the combined, replacement module for use in all databases.
+- Most features of Smasch.pm have been added to this module.
+- New code has been added by removing repetitive code from CCH loading modules.